hafizurcse/dev-env-setup-ml/README.md

-# dev-env-setup-ml
+# How to set up your Dev Environment for Machine Learning/DNN/CNN etc?

-Steps for Windows Machine:
+## Windows Machine

 1. Download and install Anaconda3 for your Windows from: https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe